dhagell/web3-engineering-assignment/README.md

     - The winner of the vote
 - A user should be able to reveal votes if they are in the reveal period

+You can use as many or as few commands as you would like to achieve the above functionality.
+For interacting with the contracts, you can use `ethers.js`, `web3`, or the native truffle contract wrappers.
+Up to you.

-Things you don't have to do:
+### Things you don't have to do
 - Publish this as an NPM package
 - Write any further tests for the contracts or exhaustive tests for your CLI.
 The CLI just needs to work.
 - Add any functionality for "switching" between accounts.
 A user can vote multiple times and that is totally fine.
 - Deploy this on any public blockchain.
 Use a local blockchain such as `ganache-cli`.

-For interacting with the contracts, you can use `ethers.js`, `web3`, or the native truffle contract wrappers.
-Up to you.
-You can make as many commands as you wish.

 ## Setup
 First, install the dependencies.
 You'll need a local Ethereum blockchain to deploy the contracts and run the contract tests if you want.
 We recommend `ganache`.
 You can install ganache with